peacecwz-archive/UcanMadur/README.md

 # UcanMadur
 UcanMadur is Flappy Birds Clone Game Project.
-It's GameMaker Project.
+Developed on GameMaker Studio.
+It's so simple.

 Developed project on GameMaker Studio